NeuralNexusLab-nh/ZetaAI/README.md

 # ZetaAI
-ZetaAI is a AI model trained by NeuralNexusLab.
+ZetaAI is an AI model trained by NeuralNexusLab.